danholdaway/dotfiles/README.md

 ### Tips

 1. When your connection fails it can cause trouble for the mounted drive and your IDE that is accessing those files.
 As such you should not kill your tunnel
-2. If the internet connection is not very fast
+2. If experiencing lag you can try turning off communication with GitHub by the IDE.
+It might be trying to read a lot of files on the mounted drive.